Hydroxyproline: Non-collagen

 Hydroxylation of proline has been shown to be involved in targeting Hypoxia-inducible factor (HIF) alpha subunit (HIF-1 alpha) for degradation by proteolysis.
 Under normoxia (normal oxygen conditions) EGLN1 protein hydroxylates the proline at the 564 position of HIF-1 alpha, which allows ubiquitylation by the von Hippel-Lindau tumor suppressor (pVHL) and subsequent targeting for proteasome degradation.

+DYRK1A, DYRK1B, protein kinase B, eEF2, IKK2, p53, FOXO3A, CEP192 are also reportedly hydroxylated by PHD1. p53 and MAPH6 are also hydroxylated by PHD3.

+Free hydroxyproline appears to be an antioxidant, like free proline.

 Plants

 Hydroxyproline rich glycoproteins (HRGPs) are also found in plant cell walls.
 These hydroxyprolines serve as the attachment points for glycan chains which are added as post-translational modifications.

+Protists

+Hydroxyproline is also found in the walls of oomycetes, fungus-like protists related to diatoms.
+Phytophthora cactorum specifically produces a pathogenic protein containg 4-hydroxyproline.

+Catabolism

+Free 4-hydroxyproline is produced when collagen is broken down.
+Two possible pathways can be used to break it down: the hydroxyproline dehydrogenase (PRODH2) pathway results in the production of glycine, glyoxylate, glycolate, and oxalate, while the L-amino-acid oxidase pathway results in the production of pyrrole-2-carboxylate.
+This additional source of glycine is important in young livestock as mammal milk and plant-based feed is deficient in glycine.

 Clinical significance

 Proline hydroxylation requires ascorbic acid (vitamin C).
 The most obvious, first effects (gingival and hair problems) of absence of ascorbic acid in humans come from the resulting defect in hydroxylation of proline residues of collagen, with reduced stability of the collagen molecule, causing scurvy.

 Increased serum and urine levels of hydroxyproline have also been demonstrated in Paget's disease.

+Mass spectrometry analysis showed decreased amount of hydroxyproline post-translational modifications in non inflamed tissue from ulcerative colitis patients when compared to tissue from donors without the disease.

 Other hydroxyprolines

-Other hydroxyprolines also exist in nature.
-The most notable ones are 2,3-cis-, 3,4-trans-, and 3,4-dihydroxyproline, which occurs in diatom cell walls and are postulated to have a role in silica deposition.
-Hydroxyproline is also found in the walls of oomycetes, fungus-like protists related to diatoms.
-(2S,4S)-cis-4-Hydroxyproline is found in the toxic cyclic peptides from Amanita mushrooms (e.g., phalloidin).